Bioenergy Basics

 BIOPRODUCTS: EVERYDAY COMMODITIES MADE FROM BIOMASS

 Biomass is a versatile energy resource, much like petroleum.
-Beyond converting biomass to biofuels for vehicle use, it can also serve as a renewable alternative to fossil fuels in the manufacturing of bioproducts such as plastics, lubricants, industrial chemicals, and many other products currently derived from petroleum or natural gas.
-Mimicking the existing petroleum refinery model, integrated biorefineries can produce bioproducts alongside biofuels.
-This co-production strategy offers a more efficient, cost-effective, and integrated approach to the use of U.S. biomass resources.
-Revenue generated from bioproducts also offers added value, improving the economics of biorefinery operations and creating more cost-competitive biofuels.
+Beyond converting biomass to biofuels for vehicle use, it can also be used in the manufacturing of bioproducts such as plastics, lubricants, industrial chemicals, and many other products.
+Mimicking the petroleum refinery model, integrated biorefineries can produce bioproducts alongside biofuels.
+This co-production strategy offers an efficient, cost-effective, and integrated approach to the use of U.S. biomass resources.
+Revenue generated from bioproducts also offers added value, improving the economics of biorefinery operations and creating additional cost-competitive fuels.

 Learn more about Bioproducts.